alexkuznetsov/alexkuznetsov/README.md

 - 🌱 I’m currently learning React Internals, rust, Avalonia UI.
 - ➕ I have experience with MSMQ, RabbitMQ, Microsoft SQL Server, PostgreSQL.
 This is not the end, the list is very long 😆
 - 💬 Ask me about ASP.NET Core (minimal APIs, i18n, application design), w2ui and i probably can help you.
-- 📫 How to reach me: throught github, you can create the issue in this repo to start the conversation.
+- 📫 How to contact me: via Telegram, @sheinan; via GitHub, you can create an issue in this repository to start a conversation.
 - 💬 Languages: English, Russian.